2024 ASJA Conference

 Tuesday, Sept.
 24

-A self-described “Beyonce of Books,” Trotman spent the past 15 years publishing works by and about multicultural voices and social justice.
+Trotman, who’s been called the “Beyonce of Books,” spent the past 15 years publishing works by and about multicultural voices and social justice.
 In 2020 she started Hachette’s Legacy Lit imprint to focus on works by writers of color.
 Recent Legacy Lit titles include “Undiplomatic,” by former White House social secretary Deesha Dyer, and “Madness,” a New York Times Editor’s Pick by Antonia Hylton.

 When Trotman spoke to the New York Times for this February 2024 article about the ongoing lack of diversity in publishing, she was one of only two Black publishers at Hachette.
 “It has been harder for brown folks in publishing to find mentors at the executive level,” she told the Times.